KiwiFlavoredApollo/cobblemon-trainer-battle/docs/items.md

 VS Seekers are available in various colors.
 However, They are not just for aesthetic purposes.
 VS Seekers serve two purposes.

-### 1. Enabling and Filtering Spawning of Trainers
+### 1. Filtering Trainer Spawning

 - Blue VS Seeker allows all trainers
 - Red VS Seeker allows Radical Red trainers
 - Green VS Seeker allows Inclement Emerald trainers
 - Purple VS Seeker allows Smogon trainers

-If players have no VS Seeker in their inventories, trainers do not spawn around them.
 Player can have multiple VS Seekers, allowing more than one group of trainers to spawn.

 ### 2. Spawning Gym Leaders, Elite Four and the Champion